Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/api_and_exits_intro_vms/Create_directory_exit_vms.md

 ## Before you start

-Before running the directory exit test, modify the `cft-tcp.conf` file depending on the type of network used.
+Before running the directory exit test, modify the `cft- tcp.conf` file depending on the type of network used.
 Edit the file using a text editor (`EDIT, `for example) as follows.

 1. Locate
     the *`cftprot`* command in the file and the following lines: